permissionBRICK/EditSaberEnhanced/README.md

 - event color switch with middle mouse
 - hotkeys for events (WASD and 1,2)
 - change the noteJumpSpeed from the ingame menu
+- disable the Lighting Event Ghost from the ingame menu

 more to be added